DanielBMarkham/Info-Ops/manuscript/chapter4.md

 Could the prisoners who had only seen the shadows of ducks and chickens recognize a real 3-D stuffed duck or chicken if it were shown to them?
 Probably not -- not without a lot of thought and reflection.

-Many prisoners would not want to look at the firelight.
+Many prisoners would not want to look at the firelight which had been behind them and the half-wall all this time.
 It's too painful.
 There are too many new strange and unfamiliar experiences.

 Their new friend drags some of them up out of the cave into the daylight.
 As they emerge from the cave, they see the sun.
 Would this not be extremely painful and irritating?
 It would be impossible to bear, even for those who wanted to be there.
 It would take time to even be able to *see*.
 For a long time, they would be effectively blind.